 Step 1.
 Find a broker

-To trade, you need to open and close buy and sell positions quickly to capitalise on price fluctuations in the market.
+To trade, you need to open and close positions quickly to capitalise on price fluctuations in the market.
 Traders generally use an online broker to accomplish this, and there are plenty of options at the top of the page.

 Step 2.
 Deposit money

 Fund your broker account with fiat currency just like you would an exchange account.
 You can generally trade with these funds directly, but make sure to keep an eye on the trading fees because they can add up quickly.

 Step 3.
 Decide how you’d like to trade